 AnnieCannons not only imagines a world where survivors of trafficking and violence are given opportunities to advance in tech careers, they have made it possible by cultivating an innovative training program that transforms survivors into software engineers, allowing them to secure sustainable, high-income opportunities building websites, developing applications, and providing technological support for small businesses.

 Through strategic funding support from The Jensen Project, AnnieCannons will build organizational capacity, provide technical trainings to frontline partners, and scale their survivor-empowering tech program nationwide with an enhanced, accelerated engineering training model implemented through a virtual platform to reach new target audiences

-Eden House seeks to create systemic change for survivors of human trafficking and commercial sexual exploitation through legislative advocacy, housing, and comprehensive recovery services.
+Eden Centers for Hope and Healing, formerly known as Eden House, seeks to create systemic change for survivors of human trafficking and commercial sexual exploitation through prevention education, legislative advocacy, long-term housing, and comprehensive recovery services.

-As the only facility of its kind in the New Orleans area, Eden House receives almost 100 requests per year for immediate assistance that they are unable to accommodate.
+As the only facility of its kind in the New Orleans area, Eden Centers for Hope and Healing receives almost 100 requests per year for immediate assistance that they are unable to accommodate.

-Strategic funding from The Jensen Project ensures Eden House can open and operate an emergency shelter for temporary housing and stabilization, offering survivors access to a team of licensed clinical staff, crisis counseling, safety planning, therapeutic support, medical care, case management, legal assistance, and resource referrals as they navigate next steps together.
+Strategic funding from The Jensen Project ensures Eden Centers for Hope and Healing can open and operate an emergency shelter for temporary housing and stabilization, offering survivors access to a team of licensed clinical staff, crisis counseling, safety planning, therapeutic support, medical care, case management, legal assistance, and resource referrals as they navigate next steps together.

 MISSSEY is a community-based organization responding to the commercial sexual exploitation of girls and young women by providing a wraparound service model that includes a drop-in center, intensive life coaching, advocacy, prevention, and career readiness.